 Indoor Air Quality Testing

 Do you need air quality testing or allergen testing?
-Are you a property manager or facility manager responsible for a commercial building and receiving occupant complaints about bad smells?
-Strange, chemical or musty odor complaints have you concerned?
-Need compliance VOC testing or silica testing requirements for your manufacturing facility?
-Runny nose or asthma symptoms indoors?
-Worried the air you breath is making you sick?
-Contact an air quality consultant for your air quality testing services across the San Francisco Bay Area.
+Are you a property or facility manager responsible for a commercial building and receive occupant complaints about offensive odors?
+Do you need compliance VOC testing or silica testing requirements for your manufacturing facility?
+Are you experiencing runny nose or asthma symptoms indoors?
+Is the air you breathe is making you sick?
+Healthy Building Science offers air quality testing services across the San Francisco Bay Area.

 Air Quality Testing includes screening for particulates, allergens, molds (viable and non-viable), and volatile organic compounds (VOCs).
 Air quality lab results can help in the diagnosis of a building and confirm occupant concerns about specific pollutant or give peace of mind.

-Some air pollutants you can see or smell.
-When employees see fumes or smell chemical odors they are quick to raise the issue and trigger an air quality assessment.
+When employees see fumes or smell chemical odors they may be quick to raise the issue and trigger an air quality assessment.
 However, many dangerous air contaminants are colorless and odorless.
-Without the right air testing equipment and air quality expert it is impossible to know what is in the air you breathe.
+Without the right air testing equipment and air quality consultant it is impossible to know what is in the air you breathe.

-Considering the EPA says indoor air is commonly more than five times more contaminated than outdoors, people want to know if their air is healthy or if mitigation is necessary.
-But testing air and dust requires special air sampling devices and air quality meters, and interpreting lab results is a science best left to an air quality expert.
+The EPA says indoor air is commonly more than five times more contaminated than outdoor air.
+We want to know if our indoor air is healthy or if mitigation is necessary, but testing air and dust requires special air sampling devices and air quality meters.
+Ultimately, interpreting lab results is a science best left to an air quality expert.

 One of the more common inquiries we receive is around bad smells.
 “All the employees on the third floor say there’s a musty smell and they don’t want to come to work.”
 Or, “our office is located near a dry cleaner and we are worried about the chemical smell.”
 Most Volatile Organic Compounds (VOCs) have odor detection thresholds at relatively low levels.
 That means humans can often detect chemical odors at levels well below what our regulatory agencies consider harmful to health.
 VOCs are generally reported in parts per million (ppm), parts per billion (ppb), or in micrograms per cubic meter (ug/m3).
 Except in rare circumstances, we almost always find VOCs are within acceptable VOC levels according to regulatory and compliance agencies.